Graduate Certificate in Cybersecurity

 With cybercrime on the rise, cybersecurity grows more vital with each passing day.

 Our nation's leaders recognize cybersecurity as a national imperative, and there is an immediate need for cybersecurity workforce development in the Lowcountry.
-Major employers of computing professionals and the defense and business industry in the Lowcountry are increasingly interested in employees specializing in cybersecurity.
+Major employers of computing professionals and the defense and business industry in the Charleston region are increasingly interested in employees specializing in cybersecurity.
+The Graduate Certificate in Cybersecurity is a joint program with the College of Charleston with classes being held at The Lowcountry Graduate Center in North Charleston, SC.

 1. Describe basic components of cybersecurity